Don Bluth Entertainment: Amblin and Spielberg / Sullivan Bluth (1984–1988)

 During the move to Ireland, production had started on the studio's second feature, The Land Before Time.
-Again, Amblin and Spielberg backed the production, with additional input from friend of Spielberg and Star Wars creator George Lucas, who had worked with Spielberg on the initial story treatment.
-The movie had been rushed into its early production stages even before the release of An American Tail to meet an autumn 1987 release date, a very tight schedule for a feature-length animated film.
+Again, Amblin and Spielberg backed the production, with additional input from Star Wars creator George Lucas, a friend of Spielberg's, who had worked with him on the initial story treatment.
+The film had been rushed into its early production stages even before the release of An American Tail to meet an autumn 1987 release date, a very tight schedule for a feature-length animated film.
 However, between delays caused by the disruption of the move to Dublin, and the unwillingness of Amblin and Universal to fully commit to the project until An American Tail's release, production fell behind by several months, and it wasn't until spring 1987 that The Land Before Time went into full production.

 Spielberg and Lucas's control over the story and production of The Land Before Time was notably greater than with An American Tail; substantial changes to the story were imposed mid-production, and around 10 minutes of footage, an expenditure for the studio of over $1 million, was removed.
 Production was completed in 1988 for a November release, the film vying for box-office receipts with Disney's Oliver & Company.
 The Land Before Time received positive reviews from film critics and broke the record for the highest-grossing animated film on its opening weekend, and would have retained the record for highest overall gross ($48 million) had Oliver & Company not surpassed it ($53 million).

 Diversification (1987–1989)

 During the production of The Land Before Time, Morris Sullivan detailed plans to diversify the studio's output into other areas.
 In late 1987, a further $4.5 million was invested in improvements to the studio as part of a plan to move into television.
-At around the same time, plans were also announced to go into live-action film production, and to purchase a film distribution company to distribute not only the studio's own in-house output but also other outside Irish productions, and Michael T. Murphy was hired by Don Bluth to head the company's live-action operation and the company would employ more than 300 people, including 90 animators and technicians from America who was transferred from Los Angeles.
-However, the live action and distribution plans were put on hold when the studio struck a deal with British producers Goldcrest Films in early 1988 to partially finance and distribute a further three animated films.
+At around the same time, plans were also announced to go into live-action film production, and to purchase a film distribution company to distribute not only the studio's own in-house output but also other outside Irish productions, and Michael T. Murphy was hired by Don Bluth to head the company's live-action operation and the company would employ more than 300 people, including 90 animators and technicians from America who were transferred from Los Angeles.
+However, the live-action and distribution plans were put on hold when the studio struck a deal with British producers Goldcrest Films in early 1988 to partially finance and distribute a further three animated films.

-Later that year, the plans were revived, along with the possibility of opening a television animation division to produce high-quality Saturday morning cartoons.
-However, these plans were halted by April 1989.
+Later that year, the plans were revived, along with the possibility of opening a television animation division to produce high-quality Saturday morning cartoons, but these plans were halted by April 1989.
 Out of all the plans to diversify, only the studio's commercial animation department was kept, producing advertisements for American and European television.
 They also formed the video game division Sullivan Bluth Interactive Media to supervise home computer ports and console versions of the Dragon's Lair games.